Skip to content

 Here's what separated Meylora from every other brand we tested

-• Truly chemical-free: Unlike cheap Amazon brands that use unknown materials, Meylora uses zero adhesives or chemicals.
+• Truly chemical-free: Zero adhesives or chemicals.
 The magnets hold each other — not your skin.

-• Works on damaged lashes: Extensions and glue falsies destroy your natural lashes over time.
-Meylora works even if your lashes are thin, sparse, or barely there — because the magnets sandwich over them, they don't need anything to bond to.
+• Works on damaged lashes: Works even if your lashes are thin, sparse, or barely there — magnets sandwich over them, nothing needs to bond.

-• Strongest hold tested: 12+ hours in our tests.
+• Strongest hold tested: 12+ hours.
 Through wind, workouts, and a tester's wedding day (she cried three times — lashes didn't budge).

 • 3-second application: Load the applicator, position, click.
-That's it.
-No liner to paint on, no glue to dry, no pressing down edges.
+No liner, no glue, no pressing edges.

-• Zero damage to natural lashes: No weight pulling on follicles.
-No adhesive ripping out hairs on removal.
-Magnets hold magnets, not lashes.
+• Zero damage to natural lashes: Magnets hold magnets, not lashes.

 Side-By-Side Comparison